fabric/fabric/sites/docs/cli.rst

 Command-line interface
 ======================

-This page documents the details of Fabric's optional command-line interface, ``fab``.
+This page documents the details of Fabric's command-line interface, ``fab``.

 Options & arguments